pkhuong/Napa-FFT3/README.md

 So far, we've been using point-wise multiplication in the frequency domain to filter frequencies out.
 We can also see it as a nice way to execute convolutions.
-We can use this to implement fast multiplication of polynomials, or integer, with the right encoding.
+We can use this to implement fast multiplication of polynomials or of integers, with the right encoding.
-Please don't use it for bignum multiplication without checking the precision of the transforms.
+However, please don't use it for bignum multiplications without checking the precision of the transforms.

 Let's multiply 1005 by 1234.
 1005 is 1\*10^3 + 0\*10^2 + 0\*10^1 +
 5\*10^0, which we can encode, as a vector: #(1 0 0 5 0 0 0 0) (note